Other Funding Resources

 Athena International Emerging Leader Fellowship

-Each year, Athena International offers an award to a full-time or part-time female graduate student at UCF with a strong academic record and leadership qualities.
-Applications are due December 8 for Spring consideration.
+Each year, Athena International offers an award to a full-time or part-time graduate student at UCF with a strong academic record and leadership qualities.
+Applications are due August 11, 2023 for Fall 2023 consideration.
 Email completed applications to [email protected] by the deadline.

 UCF Office of Student Financial Assistance Scholarship Listing